WS-UB/WLMap/README.md

 # WLMap
-This is a navigational android app used to naviagate inside buildings to find classrooms, stairs, elevators, and bathrooms.
+This is a navigational android app used to navigate inside buildings to find classrooms, stairs, elevators, and bathrooms.
 User Guide: Contains necessary details and information about the project and tools required to install.

 The directory, app/src/main, contains the following files: